 PE Hub has an interesting consideration of what an IPO could look like for intelligence unicorn Palantir.

 Northrop Grumman and Marvel Entertainment had a brief but intense flirtation that was stopped by the swift intervention of Comic Con chaperones.
 The two companies were set to announce a jointly produced comic (with various ancillary material) designed to support science, technology, engineering, and math (STEM) education.
 The concept was built around a team of heroes, NGEN ("Northrop Grumman Elite Nexus," acronym pronounced "engine") that would work gloved-hand-in-gloved-hand with Marvel's Avengers (Defense News).
 The idea was coldly received by Comic Conners assembled in New York who take their pacifism at least as seriously as their cosplay, and so Marvel cancelled the deal just as it was set to announce it.
 It seems surprising that Marvel was caught on the hop by fandom's reaction: the House that Stan Lee Built is certainly no stranger to work with the defense, security, and aerospace sector (Screenrant).
 So NGEN may never be, but the two companies made amicable noises about their mutual commitment to STEM (Marvel's odd spinning of "Asgardian technology" as its universal scientific McGuffin notwithstanding).
 Well, Comic Con may not like NGEN, but Stark Industries and Pym Technologies would surely understand.

-This CyberWire look back at the Week that Was discusses events affecting Australia, Germany, Iraq, Iran, Israel, the Democratic Peoples Republic of Korea, the Republic of Korea, Russia, Saudi Arabia, Syria, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting Australia, Germany, Iraq, Iran, Israel, Democratic Peoples Republic of Korea, Republic of Korea, Russia, Saudi Arabia, Syria, United Kingdom, United States.

 Our patrons are important to our future, and we hope you'll consider becoming one.
 We invite you to become part of the CyberWire story.